faressc/dl4ad/slides/07-tricks_of_the_trade.md

 - Analyze and visualize model predictions at different layer stages (e.g., attention maps, embeddings, feature maps)
 - Increase the complexity of the model gradually and monitor the performance on train and validation sets
 - Visualize and analyze predictions on a fixed (unshuffled) set of samples from the validation set after every epoch
-- Check the gradients and weights statistics for the different layers (e.g., make sure they are not vanishing or exploding)
+- Check the weights and neuron, as well as their gradients - compute statistics for the different layers (e.g., make sure they are not vanishing or exploding)

 </div>